What does it mean to major in psychology?

 Psychology is the study of the basic laws and principles of human and animal behavior; it seeks to understand what motivates people and why people behave the way they do.

-Psychology majors learn the scientific approach to the study of human and animal behavior, and can take courses in a variety of subfields, such as social, cognitive, personality, abnormal, developmental, and behavioral neuroscience.
+Psychology majors take courses in a variety of subfields, such as social, cognitive, personality, abnormal, developmental, and behavioral neuroscience.
 They also learn the research process: experimental design, data collection, analysis, and interpretation.
-Psychology majors gain a broad knowledge of human and animal behavior as well as skills in statistical analysis, research, testing, writing, observation, record keeping, surveying, scientific reasoning, and scientific methodology.
+Psychology majors gain a broad knowledge of human behavior as well as skills in statistical analysis, research, testing, writing, observation, record keeping, surveying, scientific reasoning, and scientific methodology.

 Why is UM a good place to study psychology?

 The faculty have areas of specialization that include clinical, cognitive, developmental, experimental, health, neuroscience, and social psychology.